serrgaia/MyWebsite/README.md

 # QUANTITATIVE FINANCE

-Links to articles related to what I am working on - or what I am curious about\
+What I am working on - or what I am curious about\
 [QUANTITATIVE FINANCE ](quantfinance.md)

 # CLASSICAL MUSIC